NaNoWriMo: Create-a-Book-Cover Tutorial

 This year, I'm busy as usual.
 I'm hosting a write-in every Friday on top of my weekly Shut Up and Write meeting.
 I'm also serving as Cupertino Poet Laureate, which means I'm teaching several workshops and attending various events... on top of my usual freelance writing work and my work at the local community college.

-Did I mention I have four kids and husband?
+Did I mention I have four kids and a husband?
 And am hosting Thanksgiving?

 So with this busy schedule, I need all the help I can get ... and that extends to writing motivation.
 Little things can get me pumped when I'm feeling intimidated, so this morning instead of focusing on the writing, I thought I'd focus on something easier: